hardikshakya/Web-Examples/JavaScript/html/readme.txt

-This is source code o page maker website. enjoy ;)
+This is source code for page maker website. enjoy ;)